 Honoring the originality of the Siberian Husky, we don't just strive to retain an immense level of intelligence, eminent endurance, or inconceivable longevity within our lines, we are also committed to preserving the performance of the Siberian Husky as a working breed.
 Dedicated to maintaining quality, through selective breeding, we focus on health, temperament and also the Siberian Husky breed standard set forth by the AKC.

-Many have asked us, "What is an agouti Siberian Husky?
-Why is s/he not considered a sable or even a black and white dilute?
+Many have asked us, "What is an agouti Siberian husky?
+Why s/he is not considered a sable or even a black and white dilute?
 Is there only one type of agouti?
 Are they the same as any other Husky?
 Are they a type of wolf?"

-On our Agouti Genotype Research page we will try to answer some of your most common questions about our unique Siberians.
-Sondergeld takes great pride in the exceptional temperaments of our working-line Siberian Huskies!
+Via our "Agouti Genotype Research" page we will try to answer some of your most commonly asked questions about our unique Siberians.

 Our countless hours of research have enabled us to recognize the lack of "pure" agouti Siberians within this specific breed.
 As a direct result of our discovery, we have structured our breeding program to aggressively address the declining numbers of "pure" agouti Siberians.